 It’s easy to stay motivated and productive when the sun is shining and times are good.
 Mental toughness, however, is the ability to be mentally resilient, focused, confident in your abilities and consistent enough with your habits to constantly improve at what you’re doing, even through the hard times.
 It is the ability to overcome conflict without giving in to the resistance of your emotions.

 Not only is mental toughness directly related to your success and achievement, this is also something that can be trained, developed, and strengthened.
 This is one of the most powerful assets that you can control and something that you can acquire over time.
-To become mentally tough is a skill that can produce significant return on the time you are willing to invest to do so.
+To become mentally tough is a skill that can produce a significant return on the time you are willing to invest to do so.

 Applications of mental toughness

-A number of studies (Gould et al, 1987; Bull et al, 2005; Weinberg et al, 2009) state that most professional coaches consider mental toughness to be a key factor in determining an athlete's ability to perform when in real time situations.
+A number of studies (Gould et al, 1987; Bull et al, 2005; Weinberg et al, 2009) state that most professional coaches consider mental toughness to be a key factor in determining an athlete's ability to perform when in real-time situations.

-Horsburgh et al (2009) goes further to say that mentally tough individuals tend to be more sociable, great leaders, possess a high sense of belief in themselves and showcase a lot of faith in their abilities.
+Horsburgh et al (2009) go further to say that mentally tough individuals tend to be more sociable, great leaders, possess a high sense of belief in themselves and showcase a lot of faith in their abilities.
 When it comes to career, business, creativity, work, and life, mental toughness is the undisputed kingpin of self-belief and progress.

 How do you develop mental toughness?